Best Flourless Chocolate Cake Recipe

 Prepare the cake pan

-Be sure to line your cake pan with parchment paper for easy removal.
+Line your cake pan with parchment paper for easy removal.
 I trace the bottom of the cake pan on a piece of parchment paper, and add “handles” (see photo below) for a perfect fit.
-Then grease the pan with a non-stick spray, butter, shortening, etc.

 two overhead photos showing how to make flourless chocolate cake - preparing a cake pan